Roma2Lug-Projects/Registration-Form/README.md

   SMTP server credentials, used to send emails.
 This is not present by default, you should copy the local_settings.py.example and edit the required fields

+### Notes about programs version

+Next section explains how to configure the current installation of Django with Apache.
+Note that this guide is intended for at least **Apache 2.4** and **Python 3.4**.
+If you have an older version of Apache (say Apache 2.2) you probably should change the configuration of file *server/apache-django.conf* replacing *Require all granted* with *Allow from all* every time it appears (4 times).
+At least Python 3 is required for this project, but if you have for example Python 3.2 the *create-environment.sh* script probably will fail with an error on *pip3* program.
+If so try changing *pip3* with *pip-3.2* where it appears in the file (9 times).
+Moreover if you have Python 3.2 you should change virtual env path of Apache configuration file: in *server/apache-django.conf* on the lines starting with *WSGIDaemonProcess* change *.../virtual/lib/python3.4/...* in *.../virtual/lib/python3.2/...*.

 ### Installation guide with Apache

 - You need to install Apache server (but not an entire LAMP server).
 On Ubuntu or Debian